 For full information about SA birth death and marriage registrations, including district registrations and maps, see South Australian registration districts of births, deaths & marriages / by Beryl E. Schahinger in the State Library family history collection.

 To locate a birth, death or marriage in a District Register you first need to know the place or general area where the event occurred.

-Once the district is known use the Family History SA website to find where the district registers are held.
+The alphabetical list of towns above may help.
+Once the district is known, use the Key to SA BDM District Register locations above to see where the district registers are held.